In this article, we will cover,

 |12||JK Lakshmi Cement||500380||JKLAKSHMI||₹ 455.15||0.5||Cement|

 |14||Sagar Cement||502090||SAGCEM||₹ 209.80||1||Cement|

 - Cement industry is a highly capital-intensive industry.
 A green field project for 1 MT requires capital expenditure to the tune of Rs.3 bn (2 MT is an ideal size for a company to have some kind of economies of scale).

 - This sector operates with a high level of fixed cost (maintenance cost is around US$ 5 per tonne annually) and therefore volume growth is critical.
 Access to raw materials (limestone and coal) and consumer markets are equally important in the long term.
 Therefore, any material change in raw material prices or contracts with suppliers can hamper production to a huge extent.

 - The Indian cement industry has to be viewed on a regional basis viz, North/South/West/East.
 Demand may be favourable/unfavourable in some areas.
 It is also highly fragmented with top six companies already accounting for 60% of industry capacity, the rest 40% is distributed among 40 small players.
-So conservative Investors should pick top companies at least since the current scenario is challenging.
+So conservative investors should pick top companies atleast since the current scenario is challenging.

 - Cost factor plays a huge role in cement companies as more the savings in cost more will be their margins.
-So, a company who can control its freight, power and other fixed costs can score against its peers as the competition level is also very high amongst players in this sector.
+So, a company which can control its freight, power and other fixed costs can score against its peers as the competition level is also very high amongst players in this sector.